marcoaaz/marcoaaz.github.io/_portfolio/portfolio-1.md

 ## Image analysis workshop

 Speakers:
- - Prof. Balz Kamber: introduction
+ - Dr. Marco Acevedo Zamora: second introduction and exercises
- - Dr. Marco Acevedo Zamora: exercises
+ - Prof. Balz Kamber: first introduction

+Welcome.
 All the workshop material is digital and freely distributable [folder]().
 For those who experience difficulties downloading all the data, some colleagues can copy you the files with SSD external drives.
 The description and links to the specific datasets are given below.

 The required material, data and external software are:
  - Guidelines for the seminar: [booklet_11-Nov-25.pdf]().